devstackweb3/osa1/part1/1.2/readme.md

 const parts = [props]
 ```
 ### 2nd Partial Solution | Test access to variable with console.log() :
+If no renders available, this means there is a problem with the parameter entrancy declared.
+Adapt it as an object "{""}"
 ```jsx
 console.log(parts)
 console.log(parts[0])